robconery/minimal-api/src/app/page.md

 # Powered By ASP.NET Minimal API

-Build powerful, simple APIs with C# and .NET

-{% quick-links %}

-{% quick-link title="Getting Started" icon="plugins" href="/home" description="Minimal API is all about keeping it simple - here are the basics you should understand" /%}

-{% quick-link title="Building With Our Blocks" icon="presets" href="/docs/architecture" description="How do you structure your API?
-Here are some tips." /%}

-{% quick-link title="Resources and Reference" icon="installation" href="/docs/advanced" description="Moving beyond Todo list stuff, let's dig in to the details." /%}

-{% quick-link title="Templates" icon="theming" href="/docs/starters" description="Get off the ground quickly with our prebuilt starter templates." /%}

-{% /quick-links %}

----

-## What's a Minimal API?

 Minimal APIs are a simplified approach for building fast HTTP APIs with ASP.NET Core.
 You can create fully functioning REST endpoints with minimal code and configuration.

 ASP.NET Minimal APIs are built using C#, an open-source, modern, object-oriented, and type-safe programming language you'll love.